Alcohol & Other Drugs

 Workshops: The RISE Office offers a variety of presentations to address alcohol safety and related concerns for academic courses, departments, fraternities & sororities, and student organizations.
 Please submit an online workshop request form or email RISE with any questions.

 RISE and Texas Tech are committed to providing safe, alcohol free events.
-Visit the RISE Events page for an upcoming schedule.
 The best way to stay informed about upcoming RISE events is by following us on Facebook, Instagram, and/or Twitter (@TTURISE).

 The Student Activities Board (SAB) hosts programs during the day, at night, and has weekend events every semester that are free to all students.
 These programs are always substance free, too.
 SAB hosts weekly 'Late Night Movies' in an attempt to provide safe alternatives for students.